mas99001/grunt-fetch-bindings/README.md

 # grunt-fetch-bindings

-> fetch bindings from html files and create a json containing these values along with file name and path
+> fetch bindings from ts files and create a json containing these values along with html-file-name and path

 ## Getting Started
 This plugin requires Grunt `~0.4.5`